 Plans for this space are literally top to bottom.
 Ceiling, walls, floor – all of it getting a new look and most of it will be completely DIY’d.
 We’ll be using natural textures and colours and hopefully adding in more great storage.
 Guests walking to the yard through the back door DO see this room, so it’s important for it to remain functional, but also interesting to look at.
 UPDATE!!
 This space is 50% finished now – check out what we did to the floors!!!

-On a high from that demo, Dan – who apparently really likes pulling things apart – decided to once and for all remove the ‘mantle’ in our Master Bedroom.
-He’d had a hate on for that thing since day one.
-We have gathered inspiration for our Master and to make it work, the mantle had to go.
+On a high from that demo, we decided to once and for all remove the ‘mantle’ in our Master Bedroom.
+The mantle had to go.

 The mantle was fused to the wall with paint and inches and inches and inches of crooked bead board molding.To make matters worse (and to make my eye balls bleed), it wasn’t centered on the wall.
 The mantle was centered so that the closet door always had to be open.